shuangsong0110/LDER/README.md

 * [Output](#output)
 * [A Simplified Pipeline](#a-simplified-pipeline)

-## Install
+## :open_book: Install
 LDER is an R package which can be installed using the command:
 ```r
 devtools::install_github('shuangsong0110/LDER')
 ```

-## LD prepared
+## :scroll: LD prepared
 We provide a function `plinkLD.py` for efficient LD information extraction and shrinkage based on Python.
 Users could either specify their own LD reference files with plink bfile format (.bim, .fam, .bed), or use the pre-computed LD information.
 We provide two examples here.

-NOTE: We suggest users use plink bfile as the input, because the different numbers of SNPs in GWAS and in the reference panel may lead to a slight difference in the LD shrinkage.
+:exclamation: NOTE: We suggest users use plink bfile as the input, because the different numbers of SNPs in GWAS and in the reference panel may lead to a slight difference in the LD shrinkage.

 ### Example 1: Use plink bfile as the input (recommended)
 The 1000 Genome Project reference panel (hg19) can be downloaded by: